 - Leasing.
 Either arranged directly (see the companion Business Coach booklet Finding Sources of Capital on this topic) or through the supplier of the equipment.
 Particularly useful when the equipment is subject to rapid obsolescence. - Factoring.
 A variation of accounts receivable lending, but more expensive.
 However, the bank provides the credit checks, collections, and so on. - Warehouse receipts.
 A variation of lending against inventory; not common with small businesses. - Floor planning.
 Particularly useful for financing of models, for display purposes, before the selling season.
-Used particularly in automotive financing situations. - Sharing your Business Plan with your banker will ensure a stronger, long-lasting relationship. - Business improvement loans under the federal government's Canadian Small Business Financing Act.
+Used particularly in automotive financing situations. - Business improvement loans under the federal government's Canadian Small Business Financing Act.
 These are term loans for new, or additions to, fixed equipment or buildings or leasehold improvements.
 Since these loans are subject to a government guarantee, amounts up to a fixed limit can be obtained at competitive rates.
-Ask your banker. - Guarantees.
+Ask your banker.

+• Guarantees.
 Many provinces, some federal government departments and the Business Development Bank of Canada (BDC) will guarantee bank loans.
 Check with your banker, local BDC branch, federal government offices, and provincial government offices.